ivarunseth/react-flask-webchat/README.md

 # Real-time webchat application using React and Flask

-This project is a real-time chat application built with Flask, Celery, Socket.io, and SQLite3.
+This project is a real-time chat application built with React, Flask, Celery, Socket.io, and SQLite3.
 Users can sign up, log in and send and receive real-time messages.

 ## How to Run the Application